jOOQ/jOOQ-mcve/README.md

 ## How to prepare your MCVE

 For your MCVE, you will have to adapt a few things, probably.
+All likely locations that may need adaptation are marked with "TODO".
 This includes:

-- The Java version:
+- The Java / kotlin / scala version:
-  - Go to the `pom.xml` file, search for `maven-compiler-plugin`, and adapt the `<source>` and `<target>` version there.
+  - Go to the `pom.xml` file, search for `java.version`, `kotlin.version`, `scala.version`, and adapt the version there.
-- The jOOQ version:
+- The jOOQ edition and version:
-  - Go to the `pom.xml` file, search for `org.jooq.version`, and adapt the version there.
+  - Go to the `pom.xml` file, search for `org.jooq.groupId` and `org.jooq.version`, and adapt the version there.
-- The jOOQ distribution:
-  - If you're using the commercial distributions, go to the `pom.xml` file, search for `<groupId>org.jooq</groupId>`, and replace by the appropriate `groupId`.
-If you're using the Open Source distribution, no change is needed.
 - The JDBC driver:
   - Go to the `pom.xml` file, replace the H2 driver `<dependency>` by yours, and adapt `${db.url}`, `${db.username}`, and `${db.password}`
   - Go to the `org.jooq.mcve.test.java.AbstractTest` class and replace URL, username, and password there as well